Lucia Prauscello: Education

 Prauscello completed her undergraduate degree at Pisa University in 1999, followed by a postgraduate degree at the Scuola Normale Superiore, Pisa in 2003.

 Career

 Prauscello held a Junior Research Fellowship at the Scuola Normale Superiore, Pisa (from 2003 to 2004) followed by a Momigliano Fellowship in Arts at UCL from 2004 to 2006.
-In 2005 Prauscello was appointed as a University Lecturer, later Senior University Lecturer, at the University of Cambridge, and a Fellow and Director of Studies in Classics at Trinity Hall.
+In 2005, Prauscello was appointed as a University Lecturer, later Senior University Lecturer, at the University of Cambridge, and a Fellow and Director of Studies in Classics at Trinity Hall.
 From 2016 to 2018 she was a University Reader at the University of Cambridge, Faculty of Classics.
 In 2015 she held a Humboldt Fellowship at the Humboldt-Universität zu Berlin.
-Since 2018 she has been a Senior Research Fellow at All Souls College, University of Oxford.
+Since 2018, she has been a Senior Research Fellow at All Souls College, University of Oxford.

-Prauscello is on the editorial board of Sapienza Università Editrice, the Oxyrhynchus Papyri Management Committee and since 2017 is a co-editor of the Cambridge Classical Journal.
+Prauscello is on the editorial board of Sapienza Università Editrice, the Oxyrhynchus Papyri Management Committee, and since 2017 she is a co-editor of the Cambridge Classical Journal.
+She is an editor, with Alessandro Barchiesi, Robert Fowler and Nigel Wilson, of the series Sozomena, which is published for the Herculaneum Society by Walter de Gruyter.